Daimler Truck to prioritise investment over profit once margin target reached - NewsBreak

 Daimler Truck to prioritise investment over profit once margin target reached

-FRANKFURT (Reuters) - The newly spun-off truckmaker Daimler Truck will prioritise investment in future technologies over boosting its profits if it achieves the two-digit margin it is targeting, CEO Martin Daum said at a roundtable on Friday.
+FRANKFURT, Dec 10 (Reuters) - The newly spun-off truckmaker Daimler Truck (DTGGe.DE) will prioritise investment in future technologies over boosting its profits if it achieves the two-digit margin it is targeting, CEO Martin Daum said at a roundtable on Friday.

 "The fact that we still exist is due to two things: because the company has always made money, and there were hard times in between, and secondly, because we always invested in the future," Daum said, speaking to journalists hours after the company was listed on Frankfurt Stock Exchange.